Maltese nationality law: Post-independence regulations

 Individuals born in Malta after independence automatically received citizenship at birth regardless of the nationalities of their parents.
-Citizenship was transferrable by descent to one generation of children born overseas to Maltese fathers or unmarried Maltese mothers.
+Citizenship was transferable by descent to one generation of children born overseas to Maltese fathers or unmarried Maltese mothers.
 Foreign women married to Maltese men could acquire citizenship by registration with no further requirements.
 Under the Maltese Citizenship Act enacted in 1965, Commonwealth citizens were also eligible to become citizens by registration after residing in Malta for five years while all other foreign citizens could naturalise after six years of residence.

 Holding multiple citizenships was constitutionally prohibited, and any adult citizen who held other nationalities was required to renounce them by 21 September 1967.
 Maltese children with multiple nationalities were required to choose between their Maltese and foreign statuses within one year after reaching age 18.
 Any adult citizen who naturalised as a foreign citizen automatically lost their Maltese citizenship, and foreigners who acquired Maltese citizenship were required to renounce their foreign nationalities.
-Children adopted by Maltese citizens automatically acquired citizenship on the date of their adoption until this provision was removed on 1 January 1977.
+Until 1 January 1977, children adopted by Maltese citizens automatically acquired citizenship on the date of their adoption.

-Preferences afforded to Commonwealth citizens were abolished in 1989; the residence requirement for naturalisation was reduced to five years and Commonwealth citizens have since been treated the same as other foreign citizens.
-Commonwealth and Irish citizens remain technically defined in Maltese law as non-foreign, but there are no benefits provided to either group.
-The UK itself updated its nationality law to reflect the more modest boundaries of its remaining territory and possessions with the British Nationality Act 1981, which redefined British subject to no longer also mean Commonwealth citizen.
+Preferences afforded to Commonwealth citizens were abolished in 1989; the residence requirement for naturalisation was reduced to five years and Commonwealth citizens have since been treated in the same way as other foreign citizens.
+Commonwealth and Irish citizens are still classified in Maltese law as non-foreign, but there are no benefits provided to either group.
+The UK itself updated its nationality law to reflect the reduced extent of its remaining territories and possessions with the British Nationality Act 1981, which redefined British subject to no longer also mean Commonwealth citizen.